Accomplishments for Core Goal #2 Intelligence/Information Sharing

 - The MCAC’s Watch Division serves as the 24/7 arm of the MCAC and provides assistance to local law enforcement.
 The Watch Division is staffed by detailed officers from State and local law police departments and responds to all TIPS line calls, which often include Suspicious Activity Reports (SARs) and Requests for Services (RFSs) from local, state, or federal law enforcement agencies.
 In 2013 the MCAC processed 13,507 Requests for Service (RFS) from 224 different federal, state and local agencies.
 In addition, the MCAC received 428 Suspicious Activity Reports (SAR’s) and reviewed 4,084 pass through documents for any MD nexus.
 The Watch Division also disseminates multiple types of law enforcement alerts and notifications – Be-On-the-Look-Out (BOLO) notices, Amber and Silver alerts, DHS intelligence reports, etc. – through its distribution lists.

-- Deployed 408 License Plate Readers (LPR) to 65 state and local law enforcement throughout Maryland, including more than 102 fixed LPR cameras that monitor key critical infrastructure facilities and major transportation routes.
-Together these fixed units scanned more than 133 million vehicle license plates between March 1, 2013 and February 28, 2014.
+- • Deployed 415 License Plate Readers (LPR) to 69 state, federal or local law enforcement throughout Maryland, including 99 fixed LPR cameras that monitor key critical infrastructure facilities and major transportation routes.
 License Plate Readers provide law enforcement agencies with real-time information on wanted or missing persons, stolen vehicles, and other criminal or terrorist-related intelligence.
 In addition, historical LPR data can help law enforcement with protecting the public and investigating crimes.

 - Maryland's Strategic Goals & Objectives for Homeland Security